 What if I am on Vacation and can’t find distilled water?

-If you can’t find distilled water, it is ok to temporarily use tap water for a night or two.
+If you can’t find distilled water, it is okay to temporarily use tap water for a night or two.
 Just make sure you clean the water chamber and hose each night.
 If you don’t trust the tap water in the area, another option is not to use the humidifier at all.

 The humidifier is a really nice feature on the CPAP.
 It helps reduce dry mouth and nasal congestion.
 It overall makes a better night sleep.
 However, you can sleep just fine without it.
 On most CPAP, APAP and BIPAP models you can actually detach the humidifier completely and still use the machine.
 So if you can’t find distilled water on vacation, don’t panic!
 You have options.